waldronlab/curatedTCGAData/README.md

 characterization across cohorts and will hopeful provide deeper insight into oncogenisis.

+## Genome versions

+See the [NCI wiki](https://web.archive.org/web/20170711175956/https://wiki.nci.nih.gov/display/TCGA/Platform#Platform-PlatformsandAssociatedReferenceGenomeAssemblies) for information on genome builds for all aligned data types.

 ## Getting Started

 Install `curatedTCGAData` from [Bioconductor][] using `BiocManager`: